particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 }

 void loop() {
-	// NB: System.updatesPending() should only be used in a Product on the Enterprise Plan if (isSafeToUpdate() && System.updatesPending()) {
+	// System.updatesPending() will only return true when used in a Product if (isSafeToUpdate() && System.updatesPending()) {
 		System.enableUpdates();